The following guidelines have been developed to conform with journal requirements.

 Garg, S.K. and Kassoy, D.R.
 (1981) Convective heat and mass transfer in hydrothermal systems.
 In: Geothermal Systems, Principles and Case Histories (Rybach, L. and Muffler, L.J.P., eds.), Wiley, 37-76.

-When there are two or more references by the same author published in the same year, the letters a, b, c, etc. must be added to the year for distinction.
+When there are two or more references by the same author published in the same year or the contents on the websites, whose issued years are unknown, by the same author, the letters a, b, c, etc. must be added to the year or to the indication “website” for distinction.
 Page numbers must be included when a portion of a paper, a thesis or a book is cited.
 For publications in Japanese, the original titles must be retained.
 A note such as “in Japanese with English abstract” must be added at the end of the reference.